Price-Earnings Ratio (P/E Ratio)

-If we focus on the formula of P/E ratio, we can conclude mathematically that the P/E ratio can be negative either because the price per share is negative (i.e. numerator) or earnings per share are negative (i.e. denominator).
-As we know the price per share can never be negative, so we can conclude that P/E ratio can be negative only when a company’s earnings per share is negative.
+Suppose we focus on the formula of the P/E ratio.
+In that case, we can conclude mathematically that the P/E ratio can be negative either because the price per share is negative (i.e., numerator) or earnings per share are negative (i.e., denominator).
+As we know, the price per share can never be negative, so we can conclude that the P/E ratio can be negative only when a company’s earnings per share are negative.

 Negative P/E Ratio Interpretation & Analysis

-As discussed, a negative P/E ratio is a result of negative Earnings per share.
-A negative P/E ratio means the company is losing money i.e. company is reporting losses.
-For the purpose of understanding, suppose a company has a P/E ratio of (-5), this means that if the company consistently keeps reporting losses at this rate, it will take 5 years for the company to lose its floating equity capital.
+As discussed, a negative P/E ratio results from negative earnings per share.
+A negative P/E ratio means the company is losing money, i.e., the company is reporting losses.
+To understand, suppose a company has a P/E ratio of (-5).
+This means that if the company consistently keeps reporting losses at this rate, it will take 5 years for the company to lose its floating equity capital.

-It is commonly believed that a negative P/E ratio is automatically a red flag that a company is in financial trouble or may not be on the path of growth.
-This is not necessarily true, a company can have a negative P/E ratio and still be doing very well.
-There can be various reasons for P/E ratio to be negative, some of them as follows:
+It is commonly believed that a negative P/E ratio is automatically a red flag that a company is in financial trouble or may not be on the path to growth.
+This is not necessarily true; a company can have a negative P/E ratio and still be doing very well.
+There can be various reasons for the P/E ratio to be negative; some of them are as follows:

-- A company can have negative P/E ratios because of change in its accounting policy
+- A company can have negative P/E ratios because of a change in its accounting policy

-Such occurrences are very normal in a company’s lifecycle and a negative P/E ratio due to these may not be a cause for concern.
-In such scenario, the company may report a negative P/E ratio and still be on the path of growth.
+Such occurrences are very normal in a company’s lifecycle, and a negative P/E ratio due to these may not be a cause for concern.
+In such a scenario, the company may report a negative P/E ratio and still be on the path of growth.

-An investor or an analyst should be concerned about negative P/E ratio when a company consistently reports negative P/E ratio for longer periods of time for say 5 years in a row.
+An investor or an analyst should be concerned about the negative P/E ratio when a company consistently reports a negative P/E ratio for longer periods of time for say, 5 years in a row.
 This indicates that the company is not in good financial health.

 How To Determine If the Negative P/E Ratio is a Red Flag?